-Statistical models for timer series with discrete time index and discrete state index.
+Statistical models for time series with discrete time index and discrete state index, i.e. lists of non-negative whole numbers with a causal ordering.

 C&c symbolic dynamics, nonlinear time series wizardry, random fields, branching processes and Galton Watson processes for some important special cases.
 If there is no serial dependence, you might want unadorned count models.